Understand the science behind video engagement and its measurement

 This should be the beginning of how you properly use these metrics.
 Several strategies can be adopted, each of which has different implications.
 It’s up to you, the marketer, to understand how specific video content fits together with your target audience, and which kind of videos work best (i.e. have the highest engagement and conversion rates).

 There are several ways to measure video engagement.
 Ultimately, however, a compelling video is defined as one that delivers the intended message to the viewer.
 And, despite common tropes, engagement encompasses much more than just the number of viewers or how many video minutes have been watched on your channel.
 If the video’s content isn’t very interesting and fails to stimulate your audience, retention and recall rates will suffer.
-Depending on how complex the topic you are trying to address is, or how niche your market is, you may need to adjust your strategies to boost engagement.
+Depending on how complex the topic you are trying to address is, or how niche your market is, you may need to adjust your video marketing strategies to boost engagement.

 Additionally, there’s no magic potion you can use to create an engaging video.
 It requires a lot of experimentation and tweaking to get things right.
 It won’t always work; not everyone will be interested in whatever you have to say.
 But with a little bit of effort, and a whole lot of research, it’s a lot easier to come up with a successful recipe.
 Every mistake you make serves as an opportunity to learn and refine your efforts.